podlomar/homestream/README.md

 ## Features

-- 🎬 Browse and play videos from your local Videos folder
+- 🎬 Browse and play videos from your local Videos folder recursively
-- 📱 Responsive design that works on desktop and mobile
+- 📁 Organized folder view with video counts and file sizes
+- 📱 **Mobile-first responsive design** optimized for phone viewing
 - ⚡ Fast video streaming with range request support
-- 🎮 Keyboard controls (Space, F, Arrow keys)
+- 🎮 Touch-friendly controls with keyboard shortcuts
 - 🔄 Refresh video library
-- 📺 Fullscreen video playback
+- 📺 Large full-screen video player (90%+ on mobile)
+- ⏪⏩ Quick 15-second seeking controls that work in fullscreen
 - 🌐 Access from any device on your local network
+- ✨ Overlay controls that work perfectly in fullscreen mode

 ## Supported Video Formats